 This is why holistic treatment for alcohol dependency is highly successful – it addresses all of the following aspects that contribute to addiction:

 There are many rehabilitation facilities available around Australia, each offering different program styles, treatment modalities and specialisations.
 A Google search will bring up results for you to begin researching what type of program and what type of facility feels like the right fit for you.
 Only you know your personality type, your past history of attempts to recover, your current situation and specific needs.
 Have an in-depth think about what you think will work best for you, then start narrowing down your search by making the following choices.
 Would I prefer:

 How much does Alcohol Rehabilitation cost?

-Government-funded facilities are generally no-cost whilst private facilities range from $2000 to $10,000 per week.
+When it comes to Alcohol rehabilitation cost in Sydney, Government-funded facilities are generally no-cost whilst private facilities range from $2000 to $10,000 per week.
 Some private facilities can be partially funded by Veteran’s Affairs, your superannuation fund, private health fund and have options for partial funding if you are self-employed.